 Proposed law provides that the knowing material failure by a contractor to perform or complete the installation of a solar electric or solar thermal system or maintain or repair the system under the terms of the applicable contract shall constitute the crime of solar installation fraud.

-Proposed law provides that whoever commits the crime of solar installation fraud shall be subject to penalty provisions provided in present law for home improvement fraud.
+Proposed law provides that whoever commits the crime of solar installation fraud shall be subject to penalty provisions provided in the present law crime of home improvement fraud.